thejulianflores/etch-a-sketch/README.md

 2. Black or Rainbow pen option
 3. Choose to "color by hover" or "color by click"
 4. Create a grid of a different size

-Functionality is being implemented to:

-1. Stylize the page

 # Part 1: Understanding the Project